 Deric Henderson, author of Let This Be Our Secret (Gill & Macmillan and Penguin UK)

 "One thing that I've learned since Paul Feldstein became my literary agent and brokered a publishing deal for my debut novel with one of the top crime fiction editors in the US is that writers generally don't have a clue as to how the publishing world really works.
 That strange and ever-changing territory is full of pitfalls and false promises for aspiring authors who believe they have written something exceptionally good that will be bought and read by others.
 This is why they should stick to dedicated, good people like Paul Feldstein.
 Not only has he a lifetime of experience in the publishing industry, and a wealth of contacts in the US and UK, he also has the quickest response time of anyone I know when it comes to answering emails, and will quickly dispel a lot of the uncertainty and anxiety that besets writers when they attempt to get their work published.
 In fact, I remember nearly falling off my seat, when my first tentative email contact with him was replied very favorably within a minute or two, and this was just after 5 o'clock on a Friday evening!
 No wonder then, that I know at least one internationally successful crime fiction writer has wished Paul were his agent, after witnessing his support and enthusiasm for my book."

-Anthony Quinn, author of Disappeared, Border Angels, Silence and Trespass (Head of
+Anthony Quinn, author of Disappeared, Border Angels, Silence, Trespass, Undertow and The

 “Paul and Susan’s professionalism, attention and personal care continues to astonish me.
 Their dedication to not only the written work, but also the welfare of their writers are truly remarkable.
 They are simply any author’s dream."

 Melanie Verwoerd, author of When We Dance (Liberties Press and NB Books)